Botanical garden

-Botanical gardens are often run by universities or other scientific research organizations, and often have associated herbaria and research programmes in plant taxonomy or some other aspect of botanical science.
+Botanical gardens are often run by universities or other scientific research organizations, and usually have associated herbaria and research programmes in plant taxonomy or some other aspect of botanical science.
 In principle, their role is to maintain documented collections of living plants for the purposes of scientific research, conservation, display, and education, although this will depend on the resources available and the special interests pursued at each particular garden.
 The staff will normally include botanists as well as gardeners.

-Many botanical gardens offer diploma/certificate programs in horticulture, botany and taxonomy.
-There are many internship opportunities offered to aspiring horticulturists.
-As well as opportunities for students/researchers to use the collection for their studies.
+Many botanical gardens offer diploma or certificate programs in horticulture, botany and taxonomy.
+There are many internship opportunities offered to aspiring horticulturists, as well as opportunities for students and researchers to use the collection for their studies.